What distinguishes solid construction and design from an M.C. Escher optical illusion? Accurate measurements.

 Measurements box quick reference

 In this section, you find tables that outline all the values the Measurements box accepts, depending on what tool you’re using.
-Remember that, after you use a tool, you can simply type the value and press Enter (Microsoft Windows) or Return (Mac OS X).
+Remember that, after you use a tool, you can simply type the value and press Enter.
 You don’t need to click in the Measurements box.
 Also, until you make another change to your model or select a different tool, you can continue to enter values that modify your action.

 Specifying Units of Measurement